cnlklink/TelephoneIndex/README.md

 (Note: you could also install the Playwright extension in VS Code.)

+## Docker & Kubernetes

+There is a `Dockerfile` in telephone-index/ that will create a deployable container image for the Telephone Index application.
+This image can be deployed into the adkube K8 cluster using the configuration in `K8/`.

 ## CI/CD

 GitHub Actions is used to execute the CI/CD pipeline.
 Any commit to `main` will trigger a pipeline execution.
 To edit the pipeline, see `.github/workflows/ci-cd.yml`.
 To see the status of the pipeline, click the `Actions` tab from the GitHub page.

+A sucessful run on the CI/CD pipeline will push a Docker image to Dockerhub as `cnlklink/react-telephone-index:latest`.